Tamulur/EnsembleChat/Overview.md

 ### Single-LLM mode (buttons: o3 / Claude / Gemini)

 * Send: model’s **system prompt** (from `ProposerSystemPrompts/<Model>.txt`), the **PDF**, full **chat history** (final replies only), and the **new user input** as the user message.
-* For models that support it, set the model to use web search automatically.
 * Display the model’s reply **streaming** and **add to history** as the final reply.

 ### Multi-LLM mode (buttons: o3 & Claude / All)